RackReaver/remedy-tools/README.md

 user token will be in use by the chromedriver and opening Remedy in another browser will cause the process to fail.

+### Prerequisites

+To use this package is will require the chromedriver from chromium.

+* [chromedriver.exe](http://chromedriver.chromium.org/) - Open Source Tool for Automated Testing

 ## Installation

 This package is available on [PyPi](https://pypi.org) and can be installed with the following command: